wencanning/self-study-CS/LLM/RL/deepseek/SemEval_Agent_Prompt.md

 ...//Your analysis here.

-Based on my analysis , the final label should be: ... //where ... should be the final label based on your analysis.
+Based on my analysis, the final label should be: ... //where ... should be the final label based on your analysis.**Output the label ONLY.**

 ---